ansys/pyansys-heart/doc/source/contribute/developer.rst

 ..
 Note::

-    The testing preceding commands will run all tests, including those that require Fluent (which take longer).
+    The preceding test commands run all tests, including those that require Fluent (which take longer).
 For more selective testing, ``-- -vv -m "not requires_fluent or (not extract_models)"`` or ``-- -vv -m "requires_fluent"`` can be appended to tox testing commands.